patrickswijgman/snuggy/README.md

         {
           // A sprite is a sub-region (frame) within a texture. drawSprite(
-            Texture.ATLAS, // textureId
+            // textureId
-            0, // frameX
-            0, // frameY
-            16, // frameWidth
-            16, // frameHeight
+            Texture.ATLAS,

+            // Pivot point: x, y
-            8, // pivotX (point of rotation and scaling) 16, // pivotY (point of rotation and scaling) );
+            // The point of rotation and scaling.
+            // Before we can do this, we need to translate to the position of the
+            // entity (see `translateTransform` above).
+            // Otherwise it will simply be the x and y coordinates to draw at.
+            -8,
+            -16,

+            // Frame: x, y, width, height
+            0,
+            0,
+            16,
+            16,
+          );
         }
         break;